 How to get out of Guided Access

 2. As instructed, triple-click the Home button, then enter the passcode you set up for Guided Access.

-3. Click End in the top-left of the screen.
+3. Select End in the top-left of the screen.
 Or, select Resume to allow your child continue.

 And that’s it!
-You can now use Guided Access to safely use your iPhone, iPad or iPod Touch as an occasional boredom buster without fear of little fingers wreaking havoc.
+You can now use Guided Access to lock down your iPhone, iPad or iPod Touch as an occasional boredom buster without fear of little fingers wreaking havoc.

 More about Guided Access: